-Flavors: The flavor component of chewing gum provides long lasting, high intensity and high quality flavor.
-These flavouring ingredients are usually added last during the manufacture of chewing gums.
-The most common flavors include mint spearmint, menthol and fruit flavors.4
+Flavors: The flavor component of chewing gum provides long lasting, high intensity, and high-quality flavor.
+These flavoring ingredients are usually added last during the manufacture of chewing gums.
+The most common flavors include mint spearmint, menthol, and fruit flavors.4

 Lanolin – A Controversial Ingredient in Chewing Gum

 Lanolin, from the Latin lāna (wool) and oleum (oil), literally means wool wax, is a yellow waxy substance secreted from the skin glands of wool-bearing animals such as sheep.
 Lanolin is an ingredient of chewing gum and forms a component of the gum base, and thus not declared explicitly by the manufacturers.
 Since this is commonly used in skin care products, using it as an ingredient of chewing gum is not only unhealthy but also unethical and therefore highly controversial.
 Moreover, sheep sprayed with insecticides could lead to these toxic chemicals eventually entering the human body, and thereby causing adverse health consequences.
 Scientists are of the opinion that these insecticides could even enter breast milk and thereby transferred to babies of young mothers.5, 6